IBM/chopstix/docs/workflow.md

 ## Bechmark profiling

 The initial profiling of the benchmark is done using performance counters.
-Depending on the performance counter being sample, the definition of *_hottest_*
+Depending on the performance counter being sample, the definition of **_hottest_** might change.
+For instance, if sampling `CYCLES` the functions with more execution time be the _hottest_, if sample `INSTRUCTIONS`, the functions executing most of the instructions will be the _hottest_.
+Once can use any other performance counter available to focus the analysis on other aspects.
+E.g. one can sample branch miss-prediction counter to focus the analysis on the functions with poor branch predictions.
+Same for memory misses or pipeline vector stalls, etc.

     chop sample -data $*/sample.chop.db -events CYCLES -period 100000